Different rocks create contrasting landforms and landscapes

 Granite Landscapes

 Granite is a resistant, impermeable rock.
-Dartmoor National Park and is located on top of an exposed batholith.
-On Dartmoor there are a large number of rock outcrops (over 150) known as tors (see image below).
+Dartmoor National Park is located on top of an exposed batholith.
+On Dartmoor, there are many rock outcrops (over 150) known as tors (see image below).

 Carboniferous Limestone Landscapes (above ground)